humrochagf/humberto.io/content/curriculum.en.md

     ### Ubisoft Quebec City
     *Online Programmer | October 2019 to present*

-    As part of the Online team, I'm responsible for creating, debugging, maintaining, and optimizing the game's online services also its related tools.
+    As an Online Programmer I'm responsible for creating, debugging, maintaining, and optimizing the online services for the game client, the servers, and also for its related tools.

+    Worked on:

+    - Immortals Fenyx Rising | Online Team (Released in 2020)

     ### Configr.com
     *February 2015 to August 2019*